 Coming from the desert, understandably I find any location that has hills and greenery to be truly special; Stellenbosch was in another league, I am still mesmerised by its dramatic beauty!

 The Stellenbosch Wine Tasting Experience

-I still enjoy the Australian version too, and on a busy day where you might be trying to sample as many places as possible within a limited time frame this system may work better – but for me it but it put in stark contrast the maturity of the Stellenbosch region and the attention to customer service.
+I still enjoy the Australian version too, and on a busy day where you might be trying to sample as many places as possible within a limited time frame, this system may work better.
+For me it but it put in stark contrast the maturity of the Stellenbosch region and the attention to customer service.

 We had less than three days on this occasion to explore the best the region had to offer.
 With so many wine farms to choose from – there are well over 150 wine farms in the Stellenbosch region alone – we had to be sparing with our time and based most of our visiting decisions around the places we thought could best cater to having kids.

 Related Reading: 50 Reasons to visit South Africa at least once